Deepfakes Bring Deep Risk

 - Using manipulated audio to sound like a direct manager, member of the legal team, or client to deceive that person into revealing sensitive information.
 This could lead to a data leak, fraudulent financial transactions, and more.

-- Creating a fake video or audio recording of a C-Suite member to paint the organization in a bad light or make statements that do not align company culture, product launches, or that otherwise damage reputation.
+- Creating a fake video or audio recording of a C-Suite member to paint the organisation in a bad light or make statements that do not align company culture, product launches, or that otherwise damage reputation.

 - Enabling various phishing campaigns and business email compromises.